-- Synthetic drugs (K2 and other synthetic cannabinoids, bath salts, or other legal or illegal products which, when consumed mimic the effects of cannabis or other illegal drugs) - Over-the-counter medications for which the student has not been prescribed or that the student uses counter to the directions of a valid prescription.(see medical marijuana notation below)
+• Synthetic drugs (K2 and other synthetic cannabinoids, bath salts, or other legal or illegal products which, when consumed mimic the effects of cannabis or other illegal drugs)

+• Prescription medications for which the student does not have a prescription or that the student uses counter to the directions of a valid prescription.(see medical marijuana notation below)

-Although medical marijuana may be legal in Missouri under certain restrictions, possession and use of marijuana remains illegal under federal law.
+Although medical and recreational marijuana use may be legal in Missouri under certain restrictions, possession and use of marijuana remains illegal under federal law.
 Consistent with federal law, including the Controlled Substances Act and the Drug Free Schools and Campuses Regulations [EDGAR, 34 CFR Part 86], the use and/or possession of marijuana continues to be prohibited for all Cottey students on campus or at College-sponsored events.
 Additionally, possession of drug paraphernalia, including hookahs, is also prohibited.
-Anyone found guilty of violating this regulation may be dismissed from campus.
+Anyone found guilty of violating this policy may be dismissed from campus.
 Those found responsible for a violation of Cottey College's Drug Policy will be subject to the institution's Major Violation Grievance Procedure and could face disciplinary sanctions including, but not limited to, expulsion from the institution.

-As a matter of policy, the College also notifies and involves local law enforcement authorities in all situations where a violation of Missouri or federal laws governing controlled substances appears to have occurred.
-Pursuant to FERPA, the College may also notify the parents or guardians of students under the age of 21 who are alleged to be in violation of this policy.
+As a matter of policy, the College may notify and involve local law enforcement authorities in all situations where a violation of Missouri or federal laws governing controlled substances appears to have occurred.
+Consistent with FERPA, the College may also notify the parents or guardians of students under the age of 21 who are alleged to be in violation of this policy.
 The College may contact parents or guardians prior to any disciplinary hearing and is not required to inform students of the notification.
-The vice president for student life will maintain a record of any parental disclosures that will be provided to the student involved upon request.
+The vice president for student life and enrollment will maintain a record of any parental disclosures that will be provided to the student involved upon request.